prishabhatia20/Skee-Ball/README.md

 will not work.

 ## Installation Instructions
 In order to play the game, run pip install -r requirements.txt.
+Make sure to copy the Arduino code into the Arduino IDE.
 After that, clone this repository, run the skee_ball.py file and enjoy!

 Have fun!